Comingtee Plantation – Cordesville, South Carolina

 Edit This Page | Leave A Comment

-Comingtee was a rice plantation, and the growing of rice depended on a property’s proximity to a tidal river and the work of many slaves.
+Comingtee was a rice plantation, and the growth of rice depended on a property’s proximity to a tidal river and the work of many slaves.
 The average cotton plantation used the labor of around 25 slaves, while rice plantations required about 225.
 Many plantation owners added rice mills to their property to aid in the production of the rice.
 The rice mill seen below was built in the late 1820s or early 1830s.
-It was in operation by the early 1830s and was built of three course common bond, which became prevalent in this part of South Carolina in the 1830s.
+It was in operation by the early 1830s and was built of three course common bond, which became prevalent in this part of South Carolina during that decade.

 Comingtee remained in the Ball family until it was purchased in 1927 by United States Senator Joseph S. Frelingheysen of New Jersey for use as a hunting lodge.
-In 1949 West Virginia Pulp and Paper Company (later Mead Westvaco) bought the property, and unfortunately, the plantation house was then left to fall into disrepair.
-Mead Westvaco then sold Comingtee to the South Carolina Department of Resources in 2004.
-The SCDNR still owns and manages the property, which consists of pine savannas, bottomland hardwood forests, and wetlands.
+In 1949 West Virginia Pulp and Paper Company (later Mead Westvaco) bought the property, and unfortunately, the plantation house was then left to decay.
+Mead Westvaco sold Comingtee to the South Carolina Department of Natural Resources in 2004.
+SCDNR still owns and manages the property, which consists of pine savannas, bottomland hardwood forests, and wetlands.
 The ruins of the rice mill (above) and the plantation home (below) are open to the public on days excluding scheduled hunts.

 Comingtee Plantation is listed in the National Register as part of the Cooper River Historic District: